albertllousas/kotlin-sql-libs-comparison/readme.md

 #### One to Many relationships
-Querying and mapping back results from one table is simple, even many-to-one relationships are easy to map because maps are row to dto/class; but one-to-many relationships are always tricky to do almost in all sql libs because it is a the typical case where two worlds sql and oop differ.
+Querying and mapping back results from one table is simple, even many-to-one relationships are easy to map because maps are row to dto/class; but one-to-many relationships are always tricky to do almost in all sql libs because it's a the typical case where two worlds sql and oop differ.

 Let's see an example in action to understand the problem, given this query on our schema:
 ```sql